 From the tank the water is sucked in by a pressure pump via a pre-filter.
 But this pre-filter only filters out coarse impurities and serves primarily to protect the tracing hardware.
 From the pump the water is led over a pressure compensation tank and then goes directly to the first T-piece (one inlet, 2 outlets).

-– From outlet 1 of the 1st T-piece (TS) the water goes on to the 2nd TS and from there directly to the cold water connection of the tap at the sink & shower (3rd TS) which completes the cold water supply.
+– From outlet 1 of the 1st T-piece (TS) the water goes on to the 2nd TS and from there directly to the cold water connection of the tap at the sink & shower (3rd TS) which completes the cold water supply. - From exit 2 of the 1st TS the water goes to the drinking water filter system and then to the drinking water tap.
+(There will be a separate contribution for this)

 – From exit 2 of the 2nd TS the water goes to the hot water boiler.
 And from there via a, you guessed it, 4th TS then to the hot water connections of sink & shower.